 The Massachusetts Veterinary Technician Association (MVTA) provides several services for people in this field such as continuing education (CE) opportunities, job postings, and professional networking.

-Finally, there are a number of specialties for vet techs designated by the National Association of Veterinary Technicians in America (NAVTA 2016).
+Finally, there are a number of specialties for vet techs designated by the National Association of Veterinary Technicians in America (NAVTA).
 Some vet techs may choose to pursue these specialized skills and credentials in order to enhance their employment prospects and earning potential.
 Some of the popular subfields include anesthesia & analgesia, animal behavior, clinical pathology, dermatology, critical care, internal medicine, surgery, zoological animals, nutrition, and more.

 To learn more about these specialties and how to become a veterinary technician specialist (VTS), please check out the main page on veterinary technicians.

-Vet Tech Certification in MA
+Massachusetts Vet Tech Certification

-As of March 2016, professional credentialing is not necessary to practice as a vet tech in MA.
+As of May 2020, professional credentialing is not necessary to practice as a vet tech in MA.
 That said, there are some advantages to being certified in MA.
 It can not only enhance one’s employment prospects within MA, but can also set up a vet tech for licensure, registration, or certification should he or she choose to relocate to another state.

 Here are the typical steps to becoming a certified veterinary technician (CVT) in Massachusetts: